Free Case Evaluations for Zantac Users Diagnosed with Cancer

 Furthermore, the (FDA) found that Zantac 150 mg tablets contain a nitrosamine impurity that is classified as a probable human carcinogen by the International Agency for Research on Cancer (IARC) and EPA.
 The carcinogenic chemical found is known as N-nitrosodimethylamine (NDMA) and is said to be at levels well over the FDA’s current acceptable daily intake limit of 96 ng per day.

-However, despite these test findings, the FDA has still not issued a mandatory recall notice for Zantac.
+However, despite these test findings, the FDA did not recall notice for Zantac at the time.
 In fact, the agency didn’t even recommend people to stop taking the heartburn drug, although it did admonish that alternative medications are available.

 Conversely, major stores across the United States have removed Zantac from their shelves.
 Retailers that no longer sell the medication include: